maliahavlicek/what2do2day/README.md

 | check boxes   	| buttons      	| date picker     	|
 | switches      	| text input   	| drop downs      	|

  I did not want to invent all of the above, so I read [best css frameworks](https://www.creativebloq.com/features/best-css-frameworks) to make an informed decision on what framework to use.
-Foundation, picnic, and bulma made my short list as they appeared light weight and were frameworks I did not get exposure to from previous milestone projects or coursework.
-After reading up a bit, I decided that [Bulma](bulma.io) was the best fit for what I hoped to include in this project.
+Foundation, Picnic, and Bulma made my short list as they appeared light weight and were frameworks I have not yet explored and I do want to get the most out of this course by picking up new technologies.
+After reading up a bit, I decided that [Bulma](https://bulma.io/) was the best fit for what I hoped to include in this project.

  I did end up modifying a few things from Bulma as there are errors with their calendar date picker and the default multi select was very ugly in appearance.
-Customizing selects to display images greatly increases the user's willingness to interact with the app.
+I felt that customizing activity icon selections to display images greatly increased the user's willingness to interact with the app.

 #### Animations & Transitions
 I trolled [codrops](https://tympanus.net/codrops/) to look for some inspiration.
-The following sites gave animation ideas that greatly altered my original wire-frames:
+The following sites provided ideas that greatly altered my original wire-frames:
  - [expanding search option](https://tympanus.net/Tutorials/ExpandingSearchBar/)
  - [grid icon expansion](https://tympanus.net/Tutorials/ThumbnailGridExpandingPreview/)
  - [expanding overlay](https://tympanus.net/Tutorials/ExpandingOverlayEffect/)
  - [fullscreen overly](https://tympanus.net/Development/FullscreenGridPortfolioTemplate/)

-By seeing live examples, it dawned on me that I could have a small icon or minimal data in my lists instead of cramming all the information on the screen.
-I went back to my designs reduced the amount of data seen on the events and places lists pages as I know my target age group really relates to icons and gets glassy eyed if bogged down with too much text.
-The buttons to join or follow will expand out to nearly full screen detail layer and present all the data needed with a friendly animation.
+By seeing live examples, it dawned on me that I could and should have a small icon or minimal data in my lists instead of cramming all the information on the screen.
+I went back to my designs, reduced the amount of data seen on the events and places lists pages as I know my target age group really relates to icons and gets glassy eyed if bogged down with too much text.
+The buttons to join an event expands out to a nearly full screen detail layer and presents all the data needed with a friendly animation.

 I was also told by a test subject (son number 4) that the lists were boring.
-So I added some animation to slide rows in from the left and right sides of the screen.
+So I added some animation to slide rows in from the left and right sides of the screen and added some color to keep it a bit more upbeat that a mainly white page.

-For review input, the stars have a wiggle animation as the user hovers over them and a shine to them if you rate something a 5 star.
+For the Review Input, the stars have a wiggle animation on desktop as the user hovers over them and a shine to the selection if you rate something a 5 star.
 A one star is dull to reflect the glum outlook the reviewer has.

 ### User Stories:
 This website serves 3 sets of users, thus the stories are broken down into 3 categories: